 Every birder who watches hummingbirds has marveled at their amazingly aerobatic flight abilities, but just how do hummingbirds fly?
 These tiny birds have unique flight mechanisms that give them a completely different style of flight than other birds.
-Understanding that flight can help all birders better appreciate the wonder that is a flying hummingbird.
+Understanding that flight can help all bird aficionados better appreciate the wonder that is a flying hummingbird.

-Hummingbirds, however, have far more unique flight abilities than any other bird, and are able to fly not only forward, but also backward, sideways and straight up.
-They can also hover extensively – unlike short-term hovering birds like ospreys, kestrels, kingfishers and a select few other species.
+Hummingbirds, however, have far more unique flight abilities than any other bird as they are able to fly not only forward, but also backward, sideways, and straight up.
+They can also hover extensively, much longer than short-term hovering birds like ospreys, kestrels, kingfishers, and a select few other species.
 Hummingbirds can even do aerobatics such as backward somersaults as they dart among flowers searching for nectar and insects.

-- Minimal feet to reduce aerodynamic drag in flight and drop even more weight.
+- Minimal feet reduce aerodynamic drag in flight and drop even more weight.
 A hummingbird's feet cannot walk, they can only perch or slightly scoot sideways.

-The Mechanics of How Hummingbirds Fly
+The Mechanics of Hummingbird Flight

-Trivia Tidbits About Hummingbird Flight
+Hummingbird Trivia Tidbits